kwibus/myLang/idees.md

+# newtype

+alias:
+ : same as type(Haskell) define(c)

+newtype:
+ : same as alias but you can't reuse functions from original type, but is preserves typeclass but the can be overload

+data:
+ : same as in Haskell, make a new data type, data type with one term have the same representation as newtype and alias (data Any = Any Bool
+    Any undefined === erro because stric semanticks  )
 # polymorfisme
-    explicit forrall -> dynamic
+    explicit forrall -> dynamic?
-    remove polymorfisme to concrete type  (monomorfic)
+    remove polymorfisme to concrete type  (monomorfic)?
-# linear
-    linear Vallue ; can be used ones as linear but many read only linear closure ; can be used ones but no read

 # void type (c compatible )

 # Language
 lengte x = go x 0 {
- go (x:xs) n = go xs (n+x)
+ go (x : xs) n = go xs (n+x)
 }
 quiqsort : !A e -> !A e
 quiqsort A = newA{